Crafting a Stand-Out CV: Tips for Getting Closer to Your Dream Job

 Isabelle Nüssli

-Isabelle Nüssli is a partner at H.I.E.C, a global executive search boutique headquartered in Switzerland.
-She is a multilingual senior executive and board member with experience in international business leadership, corporate governance, and succession planning.
-A two-time Amazon #1 bestselling business book author and leadership coach for board & C-level and tech-based start-ups & scale-ups, Isabelle helps them recruit the right talent, build a high-performance team, and navigate change and transformation.
+Isabelle Nüssli’s focus lies on ‘Excellence in Executive Search’.
+A two-time Amazon #1 bestselling business book author and long-time leadership coach for board & C-level and tech-based start-ups & scale-ups, Isabelle helps them recruit the right talent, build a high-performance team, and navigate change and transformation.
+With extensive experience as a senior executive, board member and executive search consultant, her background spans international business leadership, corporate governance, and succession planning.

 LinkedIn: linkedin.com/in/isabelle-c-nüssli-2b04403